 Registered Massage Therapists (RMTs) in British Columbia are health care professionals committed to restoring and maintaining optimal health and pain-free function of the body.
-They are educated and trained to accurately assess, diagnose and provide treatment with techniques which include, but are not limited to, massage and manual therapy, joint mobilization, hydrotherapy, and rehabilitative exercise such as stretching, strengthening, postural exercise and patient education.
+They are educated and trained to accurately assess, diagnose and provide treatment with techniques which include, but are not limited to, massage and manual therapy, joint mobilization, hydrotherapy, and rehabilitative exercise such as stretching, strengthening, postural exercise and patient education as new research emerges.

 Massage Therapy is an effective approach to pain management and rehabilitation with a broad number of applications.
 RMTs are effective in treating and providing relief for a wide range of disorders such as migraine headaches, tendinitis, arthritis, osteoporosis, fibromyalgia and sports injuries, as well as many other common conditions related to soft tissue and joint dysfunction.

 The practice of massage is woven throughout history into the Egyptian, Chinese, Indian, Greek, Roman, French, Swedish and English cultures.
 Hippocrates, often considered the “father of western medicine”, referenced massage in his ‘terrain cures’ in 460 BC.